Achievable logoAchievable logo

 • Third-party effort

-Amazon common stock meets the 4-prong Howey test, and therefore is a security.
-For test purposes, it’s important to understand the legal definition and characteristics of a security, plus the typical security types available in the market.
+Amazon common stock meets the four-prong Howey Test, so it’s a security.
+For test purposes, you’ll want to know the legal definition and characteristics of a security, along with the common security types available in the market.

 What are some common examples of non-securities?
-The following could be cited on the exam as not meeting the Howey Test, and therefore not considered securities:
+The following may be cited on the exam as not meeting the Howey Test, and therefore not considered securities:

 • Insurance products (unless variable*)